 Undulations (Top-Down / Bottom-Up): An undulation is a wave in the shape of an “S” in the vertical dimension, moving in the direction of top-down (starting from the chest) or bottom-up (starting from the pelvis).
 Both require extending throughout the spine, starting or finishing (depending on direction) with the chest ahead of center.
 In Egyptian belly dance, "camel walks" are a common application of top-down undulations.
 Undulations can also be done without the spine using abdominal muscles only, as in a "belly roll."
 It's best to train in both types.
 Quality undulations are demanding, thus undulation combinations in RakasaFit are toward the middle of the workout, where cardio intensity is high.
 A top-down undulation combination is an essential in every RakasaFit workout.
 Most workouts also include a bottom-up undulation combination, but this can be deferred if needed to make room for other combinations.

 Figure 8s (Vertical / Lateral): Figure 8s are actually two circles connected side-by-side, and many figure 8 combinations integrate some circle repetitions on the same side before looping into the opposite side and connecting the 8.
 Like circles, the figure 8 shape can be created with all parts of the body.
-In RakasaFit, we do figure 8s mostly with hips through two dimensions — vertical and lateral.
+In RakasaFit, we do figure 8s mostly with hips through two dimensions — vertical and lateral/horizontal.
 With each dimension, there are two directions.
 In the vertical dimension, the direction moves from top-to-bottom or bottom-to-top, reaching the hips outside of center and then rejoining in the center to loop into the opposite side.
 The top-to-bottom move is widely referred to as the “Maya” in belly dance.
-In the lateral dimension, figure 8s are traced from front-to-back or back-to-front.
+In the horizontal dimension, figure 8s are traced from front-to-back or back-to-front.
 In this dimension, it is particularly useful to observe the “X” within the figure 8 shape — eliminate the curves of each side and that is what you have left.
 Twisting your hips to mark these points defines the starting positions for each direction.